Originate/exosphere/tutorial/part_2/06_communication.md

 Next we are going to add the ability to store todo lists to our application.
 In a service-oriented architecture this will be implemented separately from the web server, since storing todo items is a different responsibility than serving HTML pages to browsers.
-Conceptually, a request to the homepage would follow this rough workflow:
+Conceptually, a request to the homepage, which is now supposed to contain a list of todo items, would follow this rough workflow:

 <table>
   <tr>